 My grandmother lives with me and receives Medicaid; can I take part in these promotional offers?

 No. Only the account holder is eligible for this offer.

 Are there discounts on other products or services available to Medicaid eligible customers?

 No, this a special equipment offer that applies to customers receiving Medicaid and who may be affected by the encryption of Limited Basic channels.

 I would like an HD device instead of an SD device, is this possible?

-An HD digital adapter is available upon request with this offer regardless of your service level.
+An HD DTA is available upon request with this offer regardless of your service level.

 I currently have an HD service and I want to take advantage of the promotional offer.

-Customers who subscribe to HD service at the time of encryption and receive Limited Basic service on a secondary TV without Comcast supplied equipment are eligible for one device (HD digital adapter, upon request), at no charge for one year if ordered during the promotional offer period; beginning 30 days before the date of encryption and ending 120 days after encryption.
+Customers who subscribe to HD service at the time of encryption and receive Limited Basic service on a secondary TV without Comcast-supplied equipment are eligible for one device (HD DTA upon request), at no charge for one year if ordered during the promotional offer period, which begins 30 days before the date of encryption and ends 120 days after encryption.